IST-DASLab/sparseprop/README.md

 # *SparseProp*

-Official implementation of the paper *"SparseProp: Efficient Sparse Backpropagation for Faster Training of Neural Networks"*.
+Official implementation of the paper *"SparseProp: Efficient Sparse Backpropagation for Faster Training of Neural Networks at the Edge"*.

 This library provides fast PyTorch modules exploiting sparse backpropagation algorithms described in the paper.